Penn Arts & Sciences Logo

 Selected Publications

-For more see my website here.
+Below are some of my favorites.
+For full details, see my website here.

 The Importance of Being Rational, Oxford University Press, 2018